developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 -----

-The Button.xml File
+## Button.xml File

-The `button.xml` file stores all the runtime configuration settings for custom on-screen buttons of an app.
+The `button.xml` file stores all configuration settings for custom on-screen buttons of an app.
 Enterprise Browser currently supports 10 ButtonBars (ButtonBar1 through ButtonBar10) and all definitions are maintained in the `button.xml` file.

 The positional attributes, action, color, transparency and all other view related parameters can be fully customized by specifying those values as key value pair in this xml file.